Lion Electric Company: Lion eLion (LionC)

 Launched in 2015, the eLion is a fully electric vehicle, sharing its body and Spartan chassis with the 360.
 In place of the Cummins diesel, a 250 KiloWatt TM4 SUMO MD electric motor is used along with LG lithium-ion batteries.
 The eLion is externally distinguished from the 360 by its colored bumpers, which are either painted blue or green.
-Since they are electric, they do not make engine sounds, so when they travel below 15 mph they play a sound is similar, if not the same as the door closing sound of the Montreal Metro.

 LionM/LionA/LionD

 Launched in 2018, the LionM (originally the eLionM) is a low-floor midibus/minibus produced in a 26-foot length.
 Offering kneeling and an integrated wheelchair ramp, the LionM was developed for transit, paratransit, and shuttle applications.
 The LionA is a Type A school bus, adopting the axle configuration of a much larger Type D bus. with a larger school bus called LionD.

 The LionM and LionA are equipped with either one or two 80 kWh LG Chem lithium-ion battery packs mounted below the floor, allowing for either a 75-mile or 150-mile driving range.
 Alongside a 19.2 kW J1777 charger, DC fast-charging is an option, along with battery swapping.